ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ~~~~

 This example has a nonce for freshness.
-This nonce is the base64 encoding of a 12 byte random binary byte string.
+This nonce is the base64url encoding of a 12 byte random binary byte string.
 The ueid is effectively a serial number uniquely identifying the device.
-This ueid is the base64 encoding of a 48-bit MAC address.
+This ueid is the base64url encoding of a 48-bit MAC address preceded by the type byte 0x02.
 The oemid identifies the manufacturer using a Private Enterprise Number {{PEN}}.
 The software is identified by a simple string name and version.
 It could be identified by a full manifest, but this is a minimal example.